FRC2539/pynetworktables/docs/troubleshooting.rst

 Ensure you're using the correct mode
 ------------------------------------

-If you're running pynetworktables as part of RobotPy -- relax, pynetworktables is setup automatically for you.
+If you're running pynetworktables as part of a RobotPy robot -- relax, pynetworktables is setup as a server automatically for you, just like in WPILib!

 If you're trying to connect to the robot from a coprocessor (such as a Raspberry Pi) or from the driver station, then you will need to ensure that